567WebSystems/Weekly_Reports/prog_report12_567.md

 ## **What we're going to do:**

 At this point, we have readied up our app; the pre-deployment phase is complete.
 The next tasks include: deploying the application to a public server, applying a process monitoring software, and establishing a system for CI and CD.
 These will be our next steps for the conclusion of this extensive semester project.
+But there is also another issue we need to sort out, regarding the [required files](https://github.com/567WebSystems/project-4-release/issues/1) (to allow others to run the application).
 Thank you.